alephium/ralph-vscode/README.md

 ## Overview

-Ralph is the language used in alephium to create smart contracts, ralph-vscode is vscode extension.
+Ralph is the language used in alephium to write smart contracts.

 ## Features

-- Set theme appear more friendly ✅
+- Friendly theme setting ✅
 - Highlighting ✅
 - Snippet ✅
 - Formatting ✅（simple format）
-- Complie ✅ ( ctl[cmd] + shift + p => Ralph: compile )
+- Compile ✅ ( ctl[cmd] + shift + p => Ralph: compile )
 - IntelliSense ✅
   - Provide a hover for the given code position. ✅
   - Document symbol provider. ✅